 No doubt, New York contributes mightily to that total each year.
 The state is home to one NFL franchise, the Buffalo Bills, and connected to two others in the New York Giants and New York Jets.
 Although the latter two play their home games in New Jersey, they are closest to the densest population center in New York City.

-Super Bowl futures can swing greatly during the course of a year, all the way from hours after the previous year’s championship concludes until the next one kicks off.
+Super Bowl odds can swing greatly during the course of a year, all the way from hours after the previous year’s championship concludes until the next one kicks off.
+Here are the early odds in NJ for Super Bowl 56.

 While retail sportsbooks in New York will have plenty of action for the Super Bowl, some bettors might prefer to place their wagers online.
 That’s especially understandable for those living in New York City, as brick-and-mortar sportsbooks in the Empire State are at least a two-hour drive away.